PhantomBot/PhantomBot/README.md

 - A boolean indicator of whether the OAuth is logged in as the Bot (but not the actual OAuth token)
 - A boolean indicator of whether the API OAuth is logged in as the Broadcaster (but not the actual OAuth token)
 - The full stack trace of the exception
+- On some exceptions, the actual input variables if they don't contain any passwords or secret values

 To opt out of Rollbar exception reporting, add the following line to the _botlogin.txt_:
 ```